-The Certification requires the accumulation of competency through workplace experience in the specification, planning, execution and interpretation of numerical analysis applied to design, simulation or product verification, and adequate performance in executing these functions to a high standard.
-It also requires competency in core technology areas to show an appropriate level of underpinning theoretical knowledge and sufficient product knowledge to enable the analyst to understand the context, purpose and value of his/her analysis work.
+The Certification requires the accumulation of competency through workplace experience in the specification, planning, execution and interpretation of numerical analysis applied to design, simulation or product verification, and adequate performance in executing these functions to the required standard.
+It also requires competency in core Technical Areas to show an appropriate level of underpinning theoretical knowledge and sufficient product knowledge to enable the analyst to understand the context, purpose and value of their analysis work.

 PSE Certification targets both the experienced analyst and the newcomer to simulation.
 The experienced simulation engineer is required to present documented and attested evidence of academic and workplace competency to become certified.
-An appropriately qualified newcomer to simulation is expected to follow a structured training programme under the guidance of a suitably qualified industrial mentor.
-All applicants will be interviewed prior to gaining certification or being accepted as an entry-level PSE.
+A newcomer to simulation should be targeting Entry level PSE Certification with a view to developing the competencies required for Standard level PSE.
+It is expected that the newcomer is following a structured training programme under the guidance of a suitably qualified industrial mentor.
+If a suitable mentor is not available within the organisation NAFEMS can work with the candidate to identify a suitable mentor

 PSE Certification has been designed to: